junxit/us-congress-bills-109/metadata.md

 - 2005-09-15 — Introduced in Senate
 - 2005-09-15 — Read twice and referred to the Committee on Environment and Public Works.
+- 2005-11-17 — Committee on Environment and Public Works.
+Ordered to be reported without amendment favorably.
+- 2006-01-26 — Committee on Environment and Public Works.
+Reported by Senator Inhofe without amendment.
+With written report No. 109-214.
+- 2006-01-26 — Committee on Environment and Public Works.
+Reported by Senator Inhofe without amendment.
+With written report No. 109-214.
+- 2006-01-26 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 356.